monsoonmaelstrom/book2/book2.md

 “Yes,” he says seeing it.
 “She did, Captain Marten.”

 “I had not been made aware of that particular conversation, Commander.
 But to answer your first question, General Iverson ambushed me while I was out collecting information about his current actions.
-When I woke up, I was locked in a basement cellar of the Daruvarian compound (( check how.
-You referred to this )).”
+When I woke up, I was locked in a basement cellar of the Dairuvar compound.”

 I have Commander Selby’s full attention now.
 “When did this occur?”